Census in British India: Religion and occupation

-1891 Census

 Recording age

 As with caste, recording age in the census amounted to a problematic attempt to impose Western values on the population.
 Most people in British India did not know their age anyway, and the few who did, mostly Brahmins, were often reluctant to divulge the information with the degree of accuracy that was common in Britain and other Western countries.
 The nature of time had a different meaning to the people of India, who considered age to be a bureaucratic device and were more concerned with practical measures of time, such as the demarcations of natural disasters, a tendency to measure life by harvests and the cultural impact of puberty that starkly differentiated adults from children.
 Other cultural influences included the zodiac and a tendency among Brahmins to understate the age of unmarried late-teenage daughters because for them not to have been married by that time implied a dereliction of parental and religious duty, which would consign the parents to a torrid period between death and reincarnation.
 Also, Indians were not very good at estimating the age of others, which made it difficult for census enumerators to assess or to correct the information with which they were supplied.

 In parallel with the introduction of censuses, the campaign to end infanticide led to the first formal attempts to register births, marriages and deaths.
 Legislation for that purpose was enacted between 1866 and 1872, but the system was underresourced and reliant on village officials.
 Although the registration processes improved over the years, they were significantly disrupted at times, notably when officials were preoccupied in dealing with famines and, from the 1920s onward, by the actions of the Indian independence movement.